gabrielmermer/gabrielmermer/content/portfolio/szwadron.md

 [**direct link**](https://szwadron69.wordpress.com/)

-This is an "about me" website for scout team that i used to command.
+This is an "about me" website for a scout team that I used to command.

 It serves both informational, and a photo gallery role.